 Motivating an offshore team is another important aspect of software development outsourcing.
-To get a better understanding of it, it’s worth to look at it from two different angles – from a perspective of a customer and from a perspective of a Project Manager (PM) of this offshore team.
+Being among the Best Offshore Software Development Companies, we can say that to get a better understanding of motivation aspect, it’s worth to look at it from two different angles – from a perspective of a customer and from a perspective of a Project Manager (PM) of this offshore team.

 I. A customer perspective